 While exits are huge milestones for founders, employees, and investors, they don’t always equate to public market success.
 Listing on a stock exchange comes with regulated public reporting obligations and corporate governance requirements that inevitably create re-prioritization of leaders’ time and focus.
 Add on exogenous factors like market speculation, politics, and other hard to predict market activity that can shake or sway the entirety of the public markets, and ultimately public digital health companies are vulnerable in new and often unfamiliar ways.

 Some of these factors are already impacting digital health securities’ performance, especially for newer publicly traded companies.
-The 18 digital health companies listed on the NYSE and NASDAQ since January 2020 spent Q1 2021 beating the NASDAQ, on average.
-However, their Q2 average stock returns fell below NASDAQ levels.
-It might take some time for these newly-listed companies to get their sea legs—just look at the digital health securities listed before January 2020, whose average tracked or beat the NASDAQ for all of H1 2021.
+The 18 digital health companies listed on the NYSE and NASDAQ since January 2020 spent Q1 2021 beating the S&P 500, on average.
+However, their Q2 average stock returns fell below S&P 500 levels.
+It might take some time for these newly-listed companies to get their sea legs—just look at digital health securities listed before January 2020, whose average tracked or beat their younger counterparts for all of H1 2021.
 Pre-2020 exits’ average stock performance also beat the S&P 500 in Q1 2021, and closely chased the S&P 500 in Q2.

 As we’ve written before, H1 2021 featured an increase in SPACs as exit vehicles for digital health companies.
 SPACs accounted for five of the 11 digital health public exits in H1 2021 and are slated to make up all of the currently-expected public exits for the remainder of this year.
 Additional SPAC exits in the sector are likely, considering there are currently 39 SPACs7 actively searching for healthcare or digital health targets (collectively, $9.5B in trust).
 Upon creation of a trust, each SPAC has approximately two years to make an acquisition.